 Teams are encouraged to use a "T" signal to request a team timeout or an "X" signal to request a technical / officials timeout (timeout for free guard zone measurement, end of end measurement, rule interpretation, etc):

-The timeout will start when the timeout signal is made unless additional travel time has previously been allocated by the Chief Umpire.
+The timeout will start when the timeout signal is made.

 The coach or alternate (not both) whose team requested the timeout may access the playing area at the end of the sheet but not access the playing surface.